automatist/mw-calendar/Readme.txt

 The RRULE evaluates basic calendar event logic only... nothing complex like "every 3rd Monday of every-other month".
 It does handle typical repeats like Thanksgiving, Mothers Day, etc that required logic like "the 4th Thursday of November" or "the last Monday of March" kinda logic.
 Basically, it should capture most repeating events like birthdays and holidays.

 The RRULE (repeating) events are stored in a subpage called '''recurrence'''.
 Basically, in the following format ''page/calendarname/recurrence''.
 You can manually edit or delete these as needed.
-If you use the ''ical=overwrite'' option, it deleted the data before writing in the new ical data.
+If you use the ''ical=overwrite'' option, it deletes the data before writing in the new ical data.

-Imported events without the RRULE are created in the calendar as normal pages in the -Event 0 page for the respective day.
+Imported single day events, without the RRULE, are created in the calendar as normal pages in the -Event 0 page for the respective day.

 == Internationalization (i18n)==
 The calendar months and weekday names will display in any MediaWiki language selected in the user preferences.
-However, the custom buttons and other calendar specific information has only been converted to French (fr), Spanish (es), German (de), Hungarian (hu) and Finnish(fi).
+However, the custom buttons and other calendar specific information has only been converted to French (fr), Spanish (es), German (de), Hungarian (hu),Polish (nl) and Finnish(fi).

 If any other languages are required, new messages structures will have to be created in the ''calendar.i18n.php'' file as needed by the user.
 It's not hard really, just copy an existing message structure in that file and update the required translations.
 It would take all of 15 minutes to add additional languages.
 The calendar logic is coded as such that any new message structures added will auto-load and be available right away!
 If you '''post''' the newly created language to the '''google issue tracker''', I'll add it into the language file below.